 Cattell’s 16 Personality Factors (16 PF test)

-This article provides a practical explanation of the cattell’s 16 personality factors theory / 16 PF test.
+16 PF test: this article provides a practical explanation of the Cattell’s 16 personality factors theory / 16 PF test.
 After reading, you will have a basic understanding of this extensive personality theory.

 What Is The Cattell’s 16 personality factors or 16 PF test?